 Gather your old paperwork and documents for secure disposal at Community Shred Day!
-Join us on Saturday, May 17, from 9:00 a.m. to Noon at Security Bank for free, secure document shredding.
+Join us at Security Bank on Saturday, May 17, from 9:00 a.m. to Noon for free, secure document shredding.
+And as you leave, grab a refreshing glass of Lemonade, courtesy of The Lemon-Aid Project.

-Declutter your home and office and safely dispose of old financial documents and personal paperwork to help protect yourself and your business from identity theft and fraud.
+It is important to declutter your home and office of old financial documents and personal paperwork and safely dispose of them to help protect yourself and your business from identity theft and fraud.

 “Never toss personal documents in the trash — thieves can use this information to steal your identity or commit fraud using business records,,” said Lynette Lyons, Security Bank SBA loan officer and Shred Day coordinator.